hadolint/hadolint/README.md

 detailed information.

 - Rules with the prefix `DL` are from `hadolint`.
 Have a look at `Rules.hs` to find the implementation of the rules.

-- Rules with the `SC` prefix are from **ShellCheck** (only the most common rules are listed, there are dozens more)
+- Rules with the `SC` prefix are from **ShellCheck** (only the most common rules are listed, there are dozens more).

 Please [create an issue][] if you have an idea for a good rule.
 <!--lint disable maximum-line-length-->